toradex/moses/clients/python/docs/ApplicationsApi.md

 Update SDK container

-Updates/rebuilds the SDK container by adding new dev libraries or synchronizing sysroots
+Update the SDK container by adding new dev libraries or synchronizing sysroots

 ### Example